Last Updated on 23rd April 2022 by Pauline

 You want your tamales to be warmed all the way through and to not still be cold in the centre.
 So, you have to steam them thoroughly and not take any shortcuts with this process.
 When reheating tamales, just turn the heat to medium make sure your steamer is filled completely with water.

 There are a few different ways you can reheat tamales, if you don’t want to go through the process of using a steamer.
-You can reheat them in the
+You can reheat them in the oven for 20 minutes at 425 degrees Fahrenheit.
+If you are reheating in the oven, be sure to flip the tamales over halfway through the cooking.

 For best results, wrap the tamales in a couple layers of aluminium foil.
 You can also reheat them in the microwave, but the texture probably won’t be quite right.
 They will likely be somewhat dried out, and you can help prevent them from drying out a little bit by wrapping them each in damp paper towels.